SiaFoundation/walletd/.changeset/changed_all_endpoints_that_to_return_siacoin_or_siafund_elements_to_also_return_the_number_of_confirmations.md

 default: minor
 ---

-# Changed all endpoints that to return Siacoin or Siafund elements to also return the number of confirmations
+# Changed all endpoints that return Siacoin or Siafund elements to also return the number of confirmations

 ```json
 {